New Jersey Online Sports Betting

 Christie remained persistent, and in 2014, he moved to lift New Jersey’s self-imposed ban on sports betting, claiming that because there would be no regulation by the state, it didn’t violate PASPA.
 The Governor introduced and signed the bill, and Monmouth Park announced it would open the first New Jersey sportsbook in October, 2016.

 On December 4, 2017, both sides of the case – officially updated to Murphy vs. NCAA – made oral arguments to the Supreme Court.
-In May 2018, SCOTUSannounced a 6-3 win for Murphy and New Jersey, and PASPA was struck down once and for all.
+In May 2018, the SCOTUS announced a 6-3 win for Murphy and New Jersey, and PASPA was struck down once and for all.

 After New Jersey unanimously passed a new sports betting bill and Gov. Phil Murphy signed it into law, NJ sports betting officially went live on June 14, 2018.
 The Governor officially opened the doors to sports betting in New Jersey by wagering $20 on Germany to win the World Cup, and $20 on the New Jersey Devils to win the 2019 Stanley Cup.

-When did it become legal to bet on sports in New Jersey?
+Is it legal to bet on sports in New Jersey?

-Bets can currently be placed in-person at the following locations:
+Bets can be placed in person at the following locations:

-- Monmouth Park (Monmouth Park Sports Book by William Hill)
+- Monmouth Park (Monmouth Park Sports Book by Caesars Sportsbook)

-- Ocean Resort (William Hill Sportsbook at Ocean Resort)
+- Ocean Resort (Caesars Sportsbook at Ocean Resort)